samsbrain/SamsOS/Docs/Architecture.md

 Architecture evolves.
 Principles are stable.
 ## Purpose

-SamOS is a personal operating system designed to reduce cognitive load by integrating scheduling, knowledge management, reminders, planning, and reflection into a single cohesive system.
+SamOS is a personal operating system designed to reduce cognitive load by transforming structured information about life into actionable daily plans.

+It serves as the central coordination system for scheduling, knowledge management, planning, reminders, reflection, and long-term growth.

-Rather than acting as a calendar, SamOS functions as a decision engine that generates personalized outputs based on a single source of truth.
+Rather than functioning as a calendar, SamOS acts as a planning platform that generates multiple outputs from a single source of truth.

 ---

 # High-Level Architecture

-[Insert the system diagram]
+Inputs
+     ↓
+Rules Engine
+     ↓
+Planning Engine
+     ↓
+Output Generators
+     ↓
+Calendar
+Dashboard
+Reminders
+Knowledge

 ---

-# Core Philosophy
+# Design Philosophy

 Everything is an object.